Breakdown of smooth solutions to the M\"uller-Israel-Stewart equations of relativistic viscous fluids: Introduction

 Relativistic hydrodynamics describes the motion of fluids in regimes where relativistic effects are important.
 This includes flow velocities close to the speed of light and fluids interacting with strong gravitational fields, such as in relativistic plasma produced in heavy-ion collisions or the fluid description of neutron star mergers and black hole accretion disks.
 Applied to a wide range of physical phenomena on the largest and smallest length scales, it serves as an essential tool in high-energy nuclear physics, astrophysics and cosmology \cite{Heinz:2013th,Baier:2007ix,RezzollaZanottiBookRelHydro,WeinbergCosmology}.
 The study of relativistic fluid equations started with Einstein \cite{Einstein:1914bx} and Schwarzschild \cite{Schwarzschild1916}, considering perfect fluids, in which case one obtains the well-known relativistic Euler equations.
 The mathematical study of relativistic perfect fluids goes back to the works of Choquet-Bruhat \cite{Choquet-BruhatFluidsExistence} and Lichnerowicz \cite{Lichnerowicz_MHD_book}, and it is nowadays a very active field of research.
 A review of the literature on the mathematical treatment of the relativistic Euler equations is beyond our scope; we refer the reader to the monographs \cite{ChoquetBruhatGRBook,ChristodoulouShocks,ChristodoulouShockDevelopment,SpeckBook} and references therein.

 While the relativistic Euler equations provide a good model to study many physical phenomena and are a rich source of mathematical problems, a physically more complete description of a fluid includes dissipative processes such as viscosity, diffusion and heat conduction.
 In fact, a thorough understanding of relativistic viscosity is highly relevant to applications in the fundamental physics of the quark-gluon plasma produced in experiments at the Relativistic Heavy Ion Collider and the Large Hadron Collider.
 For the quark-gluon plasma, it is well-attested that theoretical predictions do not match experimental data if viscosity is not taken into account, and, therefore, the description of the quark-gluon plasma in terms of perfect fluids is regarded as inadequate and was essentially abandoned \cite{Heinz:2013th,Romatschke:2017ejr}.
 Relativistic viscous fluids are also poised to play a key role in understanding neutron star mergers and to provide information about the properties of high density, degenerate matter.
-Recent state-of-the art numerical simulations strongly suggest that the gravitational-wave signal of neutron star mergers is likely affected by viscous effects \cite{Alford2018,Shibata:2017jyf,Shibata:2017xht}.
+Recent state-of-the art numerical simulations strongly suggest that the gravitational-wave signal of neutron star mergers is likely affected by viscous effects \cite{Alford2018,Shibata:2017jyf,Shibata:2017xht}, a result corroborated by recent studies of the underlying microscopic physics of such mergers \cite{Most:2022yhe}.
 Lastly, relativistic viscous fluids might also be relevant in cosmology due to a variety of dissipative processes such as the decoupling of neutrinos and radiation from matter during the early universe \cite{Martens, Marcelo2017,Brevik:2020psp}, even though current observations significantly constraint the inclusion of dissipative effects into cosmological models \cite{LiBarrow,Brevik:2014cxa}.